Learning to Trust the Divine Masculine is a Dance

 As a patron of the arts, I find beauty in more than just its aesthetic.
 I often discover spiritual and life truths in the ways that I interpret it.

-Over the past few years, the Internet has been inundated with discussions about the divine feminine, which physical attributes and internal characteristics are emblematic of “feminine women,” and how feminine energy is defined.
-However, it appears that amidst the excitement and desire to pursue a specific lifestyle, there’s been a conflation of multiple ideas.
+Over the past few years, the Internet has been inundated with discussions about the divine feminine, which physical attributes and internal characteristics are emblematic of “feminine women;” and how feminine energy is defined.

 Feminine energy has no gender, and femininity (as it’s related to womanhood) is a social construct.
 Adhering to a specific beauty aesthetic, and wearing lipstick and dresses, does not equate to feminine energy, but instead to a Western ideal.
-Every human has both masculine and feminine energies; although one usually assumes dominance.
+Every human has both masculine and feminine energies, although one usually assumes dominance.

 Feminine energy is WATER 💦.
 It’s intuitive, receptive, nurturing, creative, empathic, supportive and covets adoration.